Scientific Name

 How to Grow and Care

-Because of the variability of Cobweb Houseleek, they easily adapt to the local conditions, and due to the small gene pool, they become a form or variety quite quickly, perfectly adapted to the local conditions of heat and cold as well as the amount of snow or rain and at which times of the year.
+Because of their variability, Cobweb Houseleek easily adapts to local conditions.
+Due to the small gene pool, they become a form or variety quite quickly, perfectly adapted to the local conditions of heat and cold, the amount of snow or rain, and at what times of the year.

-It is relatively easy to grow in a container, rock garden, scree bed, wall crevice, trough, or alpine house.
+Growing in a container, rock garden, scree bed, wall crevice, trough, or alpine house is relatively easy.
 They are ideal in so many ways.
 They quickly start forming very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary.
 Their shallow yet fibrous root systems hold soil in place even in vertical plantings.
-After the plant blooms and sets seed, it will die, but many offsets will take its place.
+After the plant blooms and sets seed, it will die, but many offsets will take place.

 Plant in well-drained succulent soil mix in full sun to light shade.
 Water regularly during the growing season and allow the soil to dry out before watering again.
 Water very little during the winter months.